djipco/webmidi/examples/vue.js/README.md

-# vue-webmidi3
+# Using WebMidi.js with Vue.js

-Currently, this example does not work because the bundler is looking for perf_hooks even though it's a native module since Node.js v8.x.
+Currently, this example may not work because the bundler is looking for perf_hooks even though it's a native module since Node.js v8.x.
 Something will have to be fixed in Vue.js in order to make this work.